SEMICeu/SDK-Solid/README.md

 This repository contains an SDK and demo of the Solid protocol that reuses the SDK.
 The SDK is a framework written in TypeScript that includes functions to connect with a Solid pod, such as:

-- compress a patch document
+- compress a patch document (generating instructions for the identity provider to sign the user in as well as communicate what type of access rights will be needed by the application)
-- create a new resource
+- create a new resource (data)
 - discover data the given user has access to and returns a list of metadata.
 - Exchange a code for an identity provider
 - Retrieve data about the user